omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 Recommendation systems are essential for delivering personalised user experiences across various platforms, including e-commerce, streaming services, social media and news websites.
 These systems leverage historical and user-specific data to generate recommendations, enhancing user satisfaction, engagement and conversion rates.
 From e-commerce platforms and streaming services to social media and news websites, recommendation systems are vital in shaping the user experience.

 The ability to provide personalised recommendations has significant business value.
-By understanding user preferences, behaviours and interactions, organisations can boost user retention, increase sales and improve customer satisfaction.
-As recommendation systems continue to evolve, they face the challenge of offering accurate, diverse and relevant suggestions while handling large volumes of data and maintaining real-time performance.
+Organisations can boost user retention, increase sales and improve customer satisfaction by understanding user preferences, behaviours and interactions.
+As recommendation systems evolve, they face the challenge of offering accurate, diverse and relevant suggestions while handling large volumes of data and maintaining real-time performance.

 This project aims to develop a recommendation system that leverages historical user data to provide tailored recommendations across different domains, such as product recommendations, content suggestions and service optimisation.